sathomas/jsDataV.is/src/text/ch6/01-fonts.md

-## Map Fonts
+## Using Map Fonts

 One technique for adding maps to web pages is surprisingly simple but often overlooked—map fonts.
 Two examples of these fonts are [Stately](http://intridea.github.io/stately/) for the United States and [Continental](http://contfont.net) for Europe.
-Map fonts are special purpose web fonts whose character sets contain map symbols instead of letters and numbers.
+Map fonts are special-purpose web fonts whose character sets contain map symbols instead of letters and numbers.
 In just a few easy steps we'll create a visualization of Europe using the symbols from Continental.

 ### Step 1: Include the Fonts in the Page

-The main web sites for both Stately and Continental include more detailed instructions for installing the fonts, but all that's really necessary is including a single <span class="smcp">CSS</span> style sheet.
-In the case of Continental, that style sheet is called, naturally, `continental.css`.
+The main web sites for both Stately and Continental include more detailed instructions for installing the fonts, but all that's really necessary is including a single <span class="smcp">CSS</span> stylesheet.
+In the case of Continental, that stylesheet is called, naturally, `continental.css`.
 No JavaScript libraries are required.

 ``` {.html .numberLines}
 <!DOCTYPE html>